+Magallana gigas can out-compete Mytilus edulis (Padilla, 2010).
+In the Wadden Sea and North Sea, Magallana gigas overgrows mussel beds in the intertidal zone (Diederich, 2005; 2006; Kochmann et al., 2008), although they did show preference for settling on conspecifics before the mussels and struggled to settle on mussels with a fucoid covering.
 Diederich (2005, 2006) examined settlement, recruitment and growth of Magallana gigas and Mytilus edulis in the northern Wadden Sea.
-Magallana gigas recruitment success was dependant on temperature, and in the northern Wadden Sea, only occurred in six of the 18 years since Magallana gigas was first introduced.
+Magallana gigas recruitment success was dependent on temperature, and in the northern Wadden Sea, only occurred in six of the 18 years since Magallana gigas was first introduced.
 Survival of juveniles is higher in mild than cold winters.
-Also, survival of both juveniles and adults on mussel beds is higher than that of the mussels themselves.
+Also survival of both juveniles and adults on mussel beds is higher than that of the mussels themselves.
 However, recruitment of Magallana gigas was significantly higher in the intertidal than the shallow subtidal, although the survival of adult oysters or mussels in the subtidal is limited by predation.
 Deiderich (2005) concluded that hot summers could favour Magallana gigas reproduction while cold winters could lead to high mussel recruitment the following summer.
 Diederich (2005, 2006) noted that the high survival rate of Magallana gigas adults and juveniles in the intertidal was likely to compensate for years of poor recruitment.
 Magallana gigas also prefer to settle on conspecifics, so that it can build massive oyster reefs, which themselves are more resistant of storms or ice scour than the mussel beds they replace; as oysters are cemented together, rather than dependent on byssus threads.
-Magallana gigas also grows faster than Mytilus edulis in the intertidal and reaches by ca 2-3 times the length of mussels within one year.
-In addition, growth rates in Magallana gigas were independent of the tidal level (emergence regime, substratum, Fucus cover and barnacle epifauna (growing on both mussels and oysters), while the growth rate of Mytilus edulis was decreased by these factors.
+Magallana gigas also grows faster than Mytilus edulis in the intertidal and reach by ca 2-3 times the length of mussels within one year.
+In addition, growth rates in Magallana gigas were independent of tidal level (emergence regime, substratum, Fucus cover and barnacle epifauna (growing on both mussels and oysters), while growth rate of Mytilus edulis was decreased by these factors.
 The faster growth rate could make Magallana gigas more competitive than Mytilus edulis where space or food is limiting.
 Diederich (2006) concluded that the massive increase in Magallana gigas in the northern Wadden Sea was caused by high recruitment success, itself due to anomalously warm summer temperatures, the preference for settlement on conspecifics (and hence reef formation), and high survival rates of juveniles.
+Since temperature is an important factor climate change may be an important factor in the expansion of Magallana gigas in the Wadden Sea (Diederich, 2006).
 As oyster reefs form on former mussel beds, the available habitat for Mytilus edulis could be restricted (Diederich, 2006).